Elias Díaz Preview, Player Props: Rockies vs. White Sox

 White Sox Pitching Rankings

+- The pitching staff for the White Sox has a collective 9.5 K/9, the third-best in MLB.

-- The White Sox have the 22nd-ranked team ERA among all league pitching staffs (4.59).
+- The White Sox's 4.67 team ERA ranks 25th across all MLB pitching staffs.

-- White Sox pitchers combine to surrender the fourth-most home runs in baseball (166 total, 1.4 per game).
+- The White Sox surrender the fourth-most home runs in baseball (169 total, 1.4 per game).

+- Scholtens (1-5) gets the starting nod for the White Sox in his sixth start of the season.
+He has a 3.20 ERA in 56 1/3 innings pitched, with 40 strikeouts.

-- His last time out came on Saturday against the Milwaukee Brewers, when the righty threw 4 1/3 innings, surrendering four earned runs while giving up five hits.
+- The right-hander last appeared on Saturday against the Milwaukee Brewers, when he threw 6 1/3 innings, allowing three earned runs while giving up six hits.

-- The 27-year-old has put up an ERA of 4.58, with 9.3 strikeouts per nine innings, in 22 games this season.
-Opponents have a .224 batting average against him.
+- The 29-year-old has an ERA of 3.20, with 6.4 strikeouts per nine innings, in 19 games this season.
+Opponents have a .251 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.